 Buyers need the following things for them to become customers: Authority (to say yes to a new product/service), a budget, and pain points.

-Potential customers have a problem, and you are providing the solution.
+Potential customers have a problem and you are providing the solution.
 Without pain, there isn’t a need, and when buyers don’t need anything, there isn’t the chance of a sale.
-Money won’t be spent unless a business needs something, and that’s the same the world over whether an airline is buying a new Boeing aircraft, or an accountant is getting a new monthly software subscription.
+Money won’t be spent unless a business needs something.
+That’s the same the world over whether an airline is buying a new Boeing aircraft, or an accountant is getting a new monthly software subscription.

 Pain points are rarely “nice to have” purchases.
 Pain points are usually integral to a process, service, or product a company offers.
 Or they’re an integral operational or capital expenditure.
 And in many cases, they can also be a new problem that requires a new solution (e.g thanks to Covid-19, restaurants need hand sanitiser and protective screens or equipment to keep customers and staff safe).

 In this article, we look at a list of pain point questions you can ask.
 We’ve covered plenty of others in previous articles, so here are a few you might not have considered.

 5 Pain Point Questions to Ask Prospects